 With sincerity.A cardinal rule of thanking someone is to say it like you mean it.
 Do it with a smile and gussy it up a little bit.
 Let the person know, “I couldn’t have done this without you,” or, “Your help means a great deal to me.”
 It’s underwhelming to receive a lukewarm, “Thanks,” so make a point of including why you’re appreciative and how much they mean to you.

 With a referral.Did your loved one’s hair dresser give them a great new do?
-Ask him or her for extra business cards to hand out to family and friends.
+Ask them for extra business cards to hand out to family and friends.
 Many people who provide professional services thrive on good word of mouth to expand their businesses and gain new customers.

 With a note.Unlike a quick email or phone call, a hand-written card shows the recipient that their actions are deserving of a proper thank you.
 Even if you already expressed your gratitude in person, sending a follow-up note in the mail is a pleasant surprise that lets them know your appreciation is not fleeting.
 But, don’t worry about buying a special greeting card or writing a long letter inside.
 A few heartfelt sentences on a blank card go a very long way.